 - Surgery to remove the abnormal lining.

-Treatment should improve acid reflux symptoms and may keep Barrett esophagus from getting worse.
+Treatment should improve acid reflux symptoms and may keep BE from getting worse.
 None of these treatments will reverse the changes that may lead to cancer.

 When to Contact a Medical Professional